 In this advanced course, you’ll focus more specifically on how to draw natural-looking people in a variety of ages, genders and body types.
 Drawing a believable person in your style is essential to professional comic book art.
 With an understanding of basic anatomy, the next hurdle is making that figure look dynamic and natural on the page.

-You’ll receive in-depth instruction on how to use the human figure to tell story, emote and provide believable action in comics.
+You’ll receive in-depth instruction on how to use the human figure to tell a story, emote and provide believable action in comics.
 The Advanced Figure Drawing course examines these methods and provides experienced instruction on how to achieve that professional look.
+The course will also focus on different approaches to incorporating reference into your work.

 While the focus of the course is dynamic and emotive figure drawing, the most valuable aspect to the course is having a full-time professional comic artist as your instructor.
 Each week, class members receive personal critiques and feedback on their work.